hpt155722/stardust/README.md

 # stardust

-stardust is an image based social media app.
+stardust is an image based social media web app.
 Currently in progress.

 <br>